 How to embed wellbeing into your workplace ?
 A lot of people want to improve their wellbeing but may feel like they don’t have time to dedicate to it between busy work and home lives.
 So why not offer them the opportunity to do this during the workday?

 Firstly, identify what type of activities your employees would like to see.
 If they’ve struggled with their mental health during the pandemic, virtual mental health seminars could help.
 Equally, you could provide confidential telephone counselling services so they can seek one-to-one help.

 You could also offer classes before, during, or after work on a range of activities.
 Yoga is a great one for office-based employees who may be tense after a long day of sitting at a desk.
 Dance classes can encourage physical activity in a fun, no-pressure environment.
 Only a quarter of businesses offer onsite exercise or relaxation classes according to a CIPD survey, so this is an area where many organisations can improve.

 Your business’ approach to employee wellbeing should be multi-faceted.
 Alongside a high-level business strategy that takes into account workloads and employee stress, there are fun and innovative ways you can embed wellbeing into your organisation.
+At Apex Metal Signs they offer many of these services to keep their employees happy through the work week.
 Although businesses prioritised wellbeing in 2021, 66% of employees still want more wellbeing support.
 Whether you set up some dance classes to let your people blow off steam in a healthy way or you provide regular care packages, there are so many ways to show your people that you care.